 (b) a juror is not to be required to state his or her name and address.

-[Section 36A inserted by No. 25 of 2003 s.
+[Section 36A inserted: No. 25 of 2003 s.
 18.]

 37. Proceeding with another criminal trial when jury has retired

 Where a jury has retired to consider its verdict in a criminal trial, the court may before the jury which has retired has brought in its verdict or been discharged, proceed with any other criminal trial with a new jury drawn in manner prescribed by section 36, from the residue of the jurors other than the members of the jury which has retired, and other than jurors who have served for the limit of time prescribed by section 42.